-Medical cannabis patients and their providers are vulnerable to federal and state raids, arrest, prosecution, and incarceration.
-As a result, these individuals may suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.
+Even today, medical marijuana patients and their providers are vulnerable to arrest, and prosecution.
+Also, we suffer discrimination in employment, child custody, housing, education and medical care.
 Laws protecting patients and their providers vary from state to state and, in some cases, may vary from county to county.
-Many individuals choose to break outdated state laws that do not account for medical use or their access.
-And no matter what state you are living in, medical cannabis patients and their providers are always violating federal law.
+And there is no federal law allowing medical marijuana.

 A. Know the Laws